Trump's Racist Appeal To "Suburban Housewives" Isn’t Going To Work This Time

 All summer long, President Donald Trump has attacked Democrats’ fair-housing policies with racist dog whistles, painting them as a threat to “The Suburban Housewives of America” and the “Suburban Lifestyle Dream.”
 Like most of what Trump says, the idea that Joe Biden and the Democrats want to “Abolish Suburbs” is complete bullshit.
 But this desperate rhetoric is worth examining because of what it reveals about the huge gap between how American suburbs are commonly perceived both demographically and politically, and what they are actually like.

-Why is Trump tweeting about the suburbs now?
-Trump's tweets were ostensibly about his administration’s recent dismantlement of the Obama-era Affirmatively Furthering Fair Housing (AFFH) rule, which required municipalities to fill out reports on barriers to fair housing in order to strengthen the Fair Housing Act of 1968.
+Just this morning, Trump tweeted, "The 'suburban housewife' will be voting for me," claiming they're "thrilled" that he ended "the long-running program where low-income housing would invade their neighborhood."
+Trump's tweet refers to his administration’s recent dismantlement of the Obama-era Affirmatively Furthering Fair Housing (AFFH) rule, which required municipalities to fill out reports on barriers to fair housing in order to strengthen the Fair Housing Act of 1968.
 (Reportedly, few actually did so.)
 Trump’s claims that this rule had deprived people of the “American Dream” and had a “devastating impact” on suburban communities are not very credible, but they are an indication of his larger re-election plan: scaring white Americans into voting for him again.

 Advertisement